jcguu95/skein-construction-of-balanced-tensor-product/README.md

   abelian, assuming X meets certain conditions.
 The issue is that Jin is not aware of any theorems supporting this conclusion.
-It appears to be established that Karoubi completion is always "pseudo-abelian" [1], which is a strickly weaker property than "abelian" [1].
+It appears to be established that Karoubi completion is always "pseudo-abelian" [1], which is a strictly weaker property than "abelian" [1].

 + (c) (Idea from Manuel): Demonstrate that a specific hom-space algebra is a finite-dimensional semisimple algebra.
 We have finite dimensionality, supported by Jin's basis theorem already, so what's remaining is semisimplicity.
-Manuel mentioned that this parallels a proof by Thibault Decoppet in an easier case.
+Manuel mentioned that this parallels a proof by Thibault Décoppet in an easier case.

 However, Jin believes this approach could prove very challenging, as it closely approaches the process of semisimplifying a finite-dimensional algebra